On 9th of May 2018, Addy Osmani shared Guess.js during Google I/O 2018. His talk can be found here.

 A few of the listed achievements are my contributions to open source software, books that I authored, presentations on major international conferences, and influential publications.

-Later, this tool got introduced in the Angular CLI.
-I implemented a few more crucial modules related to templates and styles analysis.
+Later, the Angular team introduced codelyzer to the Angular CLI.
+In the same time I implemented a few more crucial modules related to templates and styles analysis.

 Late September 2016, codelyzer hit 1,000,000 monthly downloads!

-In 2016, I got asked if I want to help with the organization of Angular SF.
-During ng-conf 2017, the Angular team invited me to join as an organizer.
+During ng-conf 2017, the Angular team invited me to join as an organizer of Angular SF.

-Since then I have the privilege to communicate with a lot of smart engineers and the developer relations teams of many terrific organizations who are hosting our events.
+Since then I have the privilege to communicate with a lot of smart engineers and the DevRel teams of many terrific organizations who are hosting our events.

 In the beginning of 2017, I applied for a talk on ng-conf, called "Mad Science with the Angular Compiler".
 At the time I wrote the proposal I didn't have a clear idea of what my presentation is going to be about.
 I had some blurry thoughts about transpilers, visual UI builders for VSCode, and others.